 Many species form stem-roots.
 With these, the bulb grows naturally at some depth in the soil, and each year the new stem puts out adventitious roots above the bulb as it emerges from the soil.
 These roots are in addition to the basal roots that develop at the base of the bulb.

 The plants are late spring- or summer-flowering.
-Lily flowers are large, often fragrant, and come in a wide range of colours.
-Markings include spots and brush strokes.
+Lily flowers are large, often fragrant, and come in a wide range of colours and markings including spots and stripy brush strokes.

-Naturally most cool temperate species are deciduous and dormant in winter in their native environment.
+Naturally most species originate from cool temperate climates and are deciduous.
+This means that they go dormant in winter in their native environment.

 Lily Asiatic ‘Perfect Joy’